 “Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering”

-God expects us to approximate our daily condition to our heavenly condition.
-He wants us to put off the sins of the disposition but he also wants us to put on the disposition of the new man.
+God expects us to approximate our daily condition to our heavenly state.
+He wants us to put off the sins of the disposition, but he also wants us to put on the disposition of the new man.
 It is a robing procedure.
 We cannot put on the robes of the new man until we have put off the rags of the old man.
+We cannot put on the robes of praise over those rags.
 It is not befitting a Christian to come to God wearing the rags of criticism and bitterness.
-We cannot put on the robes of praise over those rags.
-We need spiritual attire for a spiritual walk.
+We need spiritual attire to walk in fellowship with Him.